ufarooq/IPFSLite/README.md

 do not work anymore.

 ### Issues
-This section contains a set of current issues.
+This section contains a set of general issues handling with IPFS.
-*
+- Can not connect to "my" node (Assume that "my" node is a regular IPFS node)
+<br> This kind of issue can have lots of reasons (here only some ideas)
+    - Validate that your node has a static public IP address
+    <br>Check that you can connect with another regular IPFS node to "your" node
+    <br>**Important:** "your" node should not be behind a router (NAT)
+    - IPFS Lite has a Timeout Setting under "Navigation/Settings", increase the timeout

-### Todos
+### Todo's
-This section contains a set of current and future todos.
+This section contains a set of current and future todo's.
 * Official WebRTC Integration of IPFS, when it is ready
 <br>More information on https://github.com/libp2p/specs/pull/159